sidd-logan/medical_chatbot/README.md

 # MediChat Pro

 A Streamlit-based application that allows users to upload medical PDF documents, process them into a searchable vector store, and interact with the content via an AI-powered chat interface.
-The backend uses EuriAI's chat model through the `euriai` package and LangChain utilities for embeddings and FAISS for vector storage.
+The backend uses OpenAI's chat model through the `OpenAI` package and LangChain utilities for embeddings and FAISS for vector storage.

 ---